 Spiritually speaking, the Marigold( Tagetes) is beautiful to work with for support in the following ways:

+This post was written by Debra Romano, a Herbs Love And Yoga Apprentice.
 El Día de los Muertos/Day of the DeadThe Day of The Dead is a celebration with ties to Meso-American Culture( Aztec, Mayan, Toltec....)with hints of European and Spanish Culture blended with Christianity.
 Widely celebrated in Mexico, it is a holiday to remember, honor, and welcome home passed loved ones and Ancestors.
 Día de los Muertos also falls at the same time of the year as Halloween and Samhain.
 Coinciding with the thinning of the veil, and the ending of Summer, the Day of the Dead is celebrated between the end of October(27th) and the first week in November.
 Most notably November 1st.
 Different families may have their own number of days that they celebrate.
 The Day of the Dead is a happy and joyful time and the excitement builds as the day the ancestors and loved ones return to visit draws near.
 Like Samhain, this holiday calls its celebrators to create an Altar to honor and welcome the dearly departed.
 An Altar for El Día de los Muertos is sometimes called the Ofrenda( offering).
 The space that will be used for the Altar will be cleaned l lovingly, and Copal or other sacred cleansing herbs may be burned to cleanse the space and the offerings.
 Placing a cloth down is also common practice, before setting up:

 During El Día de Los Muertos there are parades and fiestas, music and dancing, children dress up, adults dress up too as Calaveras and Calaveras Catrinas( caricatured,fanciful skeletons, that are truly beautiful).
 Food plays a big role in the Day of the Dead.